“What kind of skis do I bring to the Andes?”

 Best ski set up for backcountry touring in Chile and Argentina

-Finally, our backcountry tours are for guests who like self propelled adventure.
+Finally, we have our lift assisted ski touring and backcountry tours for for guests who like self propelled adventure.
 The focus here is exploring the backcountry of the Andes.
-Chairlift use may be used for initial access, but the bulk of the day is spent earning your turns (climbing up what we are going to ski down).
+Chairlift use may be used for initial access (especially on our lift assisted trips), but the bulk of the day is spent earning your turns (climbing up what we are going to ski down).

 Again, all mountain and powder specific skis seem to be the most popular (skis 85-120mm underfoot).
 But since weight counts when you are carrying it uphill, a lighter ski may save you some energy for the ride down (many brands have specific models for backcountry touring which are lighter than their alpine skiing brothers).